Alttaf/ably-hack/README.md

 The table automatically updates: a new entry will be added at the top with each new minute, with data from the last two hours being shown.

+This repo contains the backend code, see <https://github.com/Alttaf/ably-fe> for the frontend
 ![AblyTextScreenshot.png](AblyTextScreenshot.png)

 ### Inspiration

 ## Documentation Fixes